Railroad trestle over Deer Creek, near Latrobe, El Dorado County. Photo (c) Tripp Mikich

 El Dorado County lies on the western slope of the Sierra Nevada between Sacramento and Lake Tahoe.
-Along with some interesting features with gabbro and serpentine soil and the special endemic plants they support, we enjoy the Eldorado National Forest and a wide variety of destinations, from drought-tolerant foothill chaparral at 1500 ft to subalpine above 9000 ft in the Desolation Wilderness.
+Along with some interesting features, with gabbro and serpentine soil and the special endemic plants they support, we enjoy the Eldorado National Forest and a wide variety of destinations, from drought-tolerant foothill chaparral at 1500 ft to subalpine above 9000 ft in the Desolation Wilderness, to the shores of largest alpine lake in North America, Lake Tahoe.

 We offer field trips (during Spring and Summer) to many areas, and you are invited to attend.
 You don't need a science background to participate; most of our members are not formally trained botanists, simply people who enjoy learning about our native vegetation.
 If you want to start learning about native plants and why they need protection, CNPS is for you.
 Meetings are geared toward local concerns and can be enjoyed by even an absolute beginner.
 If you're a new county resident, this is a nice way to get familiar with the neighborhood.

-Our logo flower is the Pleasant Valley Mariposa, Calochortus clavatus var. avius...a link to Calflora..., a member of the Lily family that was once so common in the Pleasant Valley area of Placerville that people would dig them up for home landscaping.
+Our logo flower is the Pleasant Valley Mariposa, Calochortus clavatus var. avius, a member of the Lily family that was once so common in the Pleasant Valley area of Placerville that people would dig them up for home landscaping.
 Now they are listed as 1B: Rare, threatened, or Endangered and can only be found in parts of the Eldorado National Forest that you are likely not going to see unless you come on a field trip with the chapter.

 May 27: Landscaping with Native Plants, Karin Kaufman